LuisGot/ANYLearn/README.md

 # Description

 This Python script utilizes the [Groq AI](https://groq.com) API to divide a topic into subtopics and generates complete courses for each subtopic.
-The program then leverages a Discord webhook to send the generated courses to a Discord server, making it easy to share and collaborate on educational content.

 ![](/res/Images/ANYLearn-banner.png)